Fifty

 Rajan.
 That's who.

-Punjabi-Canadian, Burlington local, runs the whole thing out of a quiet room with a bunch of cages in it.
+Punjabi-Canadian, Burlington local, runs the whole thing out of a quiet room with a row of cages in it.
 No staff, no receptionist, no fancy website chrome.
-Picks up your bird, feeds it, waters it, gives it back.
-That is the entire job and Rajan has been doing it for small-bird owners since small-bird owners started getting quoted nine hundred dollars a week at the gentle-nature-caring boarders down the road.
+Takes in your bird, feeds it, waters it, hands it back.
+That is the entire job, and Rajan picked it up because half the people in this town leave for somewhere — the cottage in Muskoka, a flight out of Pearson, March break, a stretch back in Punjab for a wedding — and kept getting quoted nine hundred dollars a week to park one budgie at the gentle-nature-caring boarders out toward the QEW.

-Background: Indian-kid-who-grew-up-with-budgies background.
-Dad had a pair of lovebirds in Chandigarh before the family moved.
+Background: the kind of kid who grew up with budgies in the house.
+Dad kept a pair of lovebirds in Chandigarh before the family came over.
 Bird instinct runs in the blood.
-You do not need to pay for a certificate to know when a budgie is fluffed up wrong.
+You do not need a certificate on the wall to know when a budgie is sitting fluffed up wrong on a cold Burlington morning.

 The Stuff You're Not Paying For